-30 (1.)
-Sells or offers or exposes for sale any plant, fruit, or package which to his knowledge is diseased or infected, or (except under the direction of an Inspector or other authorised officer) brings or suffers the same to be brought upon or removes or suffers the same to be removed from his premises; or under this Act; or
+(1.)
+Sells or offers or exposes for sale or distributes in any manner any plant, fruit, or package which to his knowledge is diseased or infected, or (except under the direction of an Inspector or other authorised officer) brings or suffers the same to be brought upon or removes or suffers the same to be removed from his premises; or

 (2.)
-Sells or offers or exposes for sale any plant, fruit, or thing which to his knowledge has been introduced into New Zealand in breach of any Proclamation under this Act, or (except under the direction of an Inspector or other authorised officer) brings or suffers the same to be brought upon or removes or suffers the same to be removed from his premises; or
+Sells or offers or exposes for sale or distributes in any manner any plant, fruit, or thing which to his knowledge has been introduced into New Zealand in breach of any Proclamation under this Act, or (except under the direction of an Inspector or other authorised officer) brings or suffers the same to be brought upon or removes or suffers the same to be removed from his premises; or

 (3.)
-Does or attempts to do any other act in breach of this Act or of any Proclamation, Order in Council, or regulation
+Does or attempts to do any other act in breach of this Act or of any Proclamation, Order in Council, or regulation under this Act; or

 (4.)
-Fails or neglects to faithfully observe and perform any duty or obligation imposed on him by this Act or by any Proclamation, Order in Council, or regulation under this i wane.
-Lantini ranagias relies
+Fails or neglects to faithfully observe and perform any duty or obligation imposed on him by this Act or by any Proclamation, Order in Council, or regulation under this liable to a penalty not exceeding twenty pounds.